A topological realization of spin polarization through vortex formation in collisions of Bose-Einstein condensates: A brief introduction to vortex formation in BEC

 Vortex-antivortex pairs can also be created in an over-populated boson system through strong turbulence \cite{Deng:2018xsk}.
 The dynamics of vortex plays an important role in understanding how the off-equilibrium system evolves toward a quasi-stationary nonthermal fixed point \cite{Berges:2008wm,Berges:2008sr,Berges:2014bba}.
 The creation, scattering and decay of vortex-antivortex pairs are strongly correlated with the scaling properties of the self-similar evolution \cite{Nowak:2011sk,Schole:2012kt,Karl:2016wko}.
 The strongly anomalous scaling can be understood through three-body collisions of vortex-antivortex pairs with unbound vortices as well as collisions between vortex-antivortex pairs \cite{Deng:2018xsk, Karl:2016wko}.

 Vortices can be formed in cold dark matter halos if they have sufficient number density, angular momentum and self interaction \cite{Rindler-Daller:2011afd}.
-When de Broglie wavelengths of bosonic dark matter particles are larger than average inter-particle distances, the interference of matter wave inside a halo can also leads to vortices or vortex rings with non-trivial windings \cite{Hui:2020hbq}.
-It would be interesting to study these vortex structures in the dark matter superfluid, for instance, through gravitational lensing \cite{Berezhiani:2015pia,Berezhiani:2015bqa}.
+When de Broglie wavelengths of bosonic dark matter particles are larger than average inter-particle distances, the interference of matter wave inside a halo can also leads to vortex string or vortex rings with non-trivial windings \cite{Hui:2020hbq}.
+The formation, deformation and reconnection of vortex rings in BECs or in viscous fluids are intensively studied\cite{Nguyen:2019, zou:2021, Nguyen:2021}.
+It would be interesting to study the signature of these vortex structures in the dark matter superfluid, for instance, through gravitational lensing \cite{Berezhiani:2015pia,Berezhiani:2015bqa}.
 If low-density vortices in galaxies can be confirmed, the superfluidity can potentially distinguish the scenarios of some dark matter models.

 During the vortex nucleation in a rotating BEC, the symmetry breaking and quantum nature are studied by comparing the symmetry properties of the true many-body state and its mean-field approximation \cite{Dagnino:2009}.
 At the critical frequency, the exact many-body ground state exhibits strong correlation and entanglement, while in the mean-field approximation there is a jump in the order parameter reflecting the change of symmetry.
 Far from the critical frequency, the mean-field theory can well describe the formation process of vortices.